 Our success depends, in part, on our ability to attract additional restaurant operators to use our solutions, in particular, Presto Voice.
 The sales cycle for the adoption of our solutions typically lasts more than one year.
 The decision to adopt any of our solutions may require the approval of multiple technical and business decision makers, including senior executives and other personnel responsible for security, compliance, operations, finance and treasury, marketing and IT.
-Our initial engagement typically consists of a pilot program that ranges from three to 12 months and allows us and the operator to test and customize our solutions and familiarize restaurant management with their use and capabilities.
+Our initial engagement typically consists of a pilot program that ranges from three to 12 months and allows us and the operator to test and customize our solutions on a familiarize restaurant management with their use and capabilities.
 We expend significant resources in generating leads and engaging with potential customers before they may agree to enter into a pilot program.
-Such customers often deploy our solutions on a limited pilot basis and require extensive education about our solutions including establishing return on investment profiles and significant customer support time, engage in protracted pricing negotiations and seek to secure development resources before they will commit to deploying our solutions at scale.
+Such customers often deploy our solutions on a limited pilot basis and require extensive education about our solutions and seek to secure development resources before they will commit to deploying our solutions at scale.
 Our ability to attract new customers depends on a number of factors, including the effectiveness of our sales team, our marketing efforts, referrals by existing customers, our pricing structure, the success of the pilot program, if implemented and the availability of competitive restaurant technology platforms.
 We may not experience the same levels of success with respect to our customer acquisition strategies as seen in prior periods, and, if the costs associated with acquiring new customers materially rises in the future, our expenses may rise significantly.